New Bound States of Heavy Quarks at LHC and Tevatron: Conclusions

-\item [4.]
-We have estimated the masses of the lightest ''b-replaced'' NBSs: $M_{T(b-{\mbox{replaced}})} \simeq (300 - 400) \,\,{\mbox{GeV}},$ and predicted the existence of the more heavy ''b-replaced'' NBSs: $M_{T(n_bb-{\mbox{replaced}})} > 400 \,\,{\mbox{GeV}}$ with $n_b > 1$.
+4. We have estimated the masses of the lightest ''b-replaced'' NBSs: $M_{T(b-{\mbox{replaced}})} \simeq (300 - 400) \,\,{\mbox{GeV}},$ and predicted the existence of the more heavy ''b-replaced'' NBSs: $M_{T(n_bb-{\mbox{replaced}})} > 400 \,\,{\mbox{GeV}}$ with $n_b > 1$.

-\item [5.]
-We have developed a theory of T-ball's condensate, and predicted the possibility of the existence of three SM phases at the EW-scale.
+5. We have developed a theory of T-ball's condensate, and predicted the possibility of the existence of three SM phases at the EW-scale.
 Calculating the top-quark Yukawa coupling constant at the border of two phases (with T-ball's condensate and without it) we have obtained $g_t \approx 1$.

-\item [6.]
-It was shown that CDF II Detector experiment searching for heavy top-like quarks at the Tevatron (in $p\bar p$-collisions with $\sqrt s \backsimeq 1.96$ GeV) can observe $T_f$-balls with masses up to 500 GeV.
+6. It was shown that CDF II Detector experiment searching for heavy top-like quarks at the Tevatron (in $p\bar p$-collisions with $\sqrt s \backsimeq 1.96$ GeV) can observe $T_f$-balls with masses up to 400 GeV.

-\item [7.]
-We have considered all processes with T-balls, which can be observed at LHC, especially the decay and the production of as an analog on the $t'\ov{t'}$ production (where $ t'$ is the quark of the fourth generation with t-quark quantum numbers).
+7. We have considered all processes with T-balls, which can be observed at LHC, especially the decay and the production of $T_f\ov{T_f}$ as an alternative of the $t'\ov{t'}$ production (where $t'$ is the quark of the fourth generation with t-quark quantum numbers).

-\item [8.]
-We have estimated the charge multiplicity at the energy w=14 TeV at LHC: and have shown that the charge multiplicity coming from the T-ball's decays is of order of this value provided we make the hypothesis of essentially independently decaying t-anti t pairs and assume multiplicities like other production mechanisms.

-\item [9.]
-In this investigation we have argued that T-balls can explain why it is difficult to observe the Higgs boson H at colliders: T-balls can strongly enlarge the decay width of the Higgs particle.